leonidscott/similar-sailor/README.md

 I used Clojure's io for reading in the json file, and AJAX for the GET request on the front.

 It is worth noting that most of the specific tooling is still new to me.
 I have played around with React and Reagent before, but only in small projects such as this.
-It has been a lot of learning, and a tremendous amount of fun!
+This has been a lot of learning, and a tremendous amount of fun!

 ### Things for me to improve on
 Given the short lead time, and the short lifespan of the code, I made certain trade offs.
 Here were some things, given more time I would address: